Italiano: Ragione Personale

 What will happen if we leave our mouths silent for 10 minutes and feel peace only through our hearts while listening to an imitated heartbeat with closed eyes?
 What will happen if I do it for myself alone, I know!
 But what will it be like when 16,000 people or more do it together? ...

-While the British journal The Sun no longer wonders whether there will be a third world war, but only when and where it will begin, I wonder when and where the first world peace will begin! ;) In this December 2021 maybe will show up a surprise where the first world peace will begin next year!
+While the British journal The Sun no longer wonders whether there will be a third world war, but only when and where it will begin, I wonder when and where the third world peace will begin! ;) Maybe in 2023 will show up a surprise! ...

 I was born in 1970, so I grew up in the 80's, I loved the saying, "Imagine it's war and no one goes!"
 And I still love the saying!
 Imagine someone somewhere wants to start World War III, but we all just don't go!